Toni Johnson Scholars for Racial and Social Justice Program

 Eligibility:

-• Enrolled as a PhD student in the KUSSW during the 2022-2023 academic year
+• Enrolled as a PhD student in the KUSSW during 2024-2025 academic year

-• Dissertation has or will have a racial and social justice focus
+• Dissertation has or will have a racial justice focus

 • Commitment to attending one meeting of the Toni Johnson Scholars to share your research interests and providing mentoring around graduate school (1 hour commitment)